leukelele/u5/part2/README.md

 # Part 2: Shadow stack example

-This example instruments `call` and `ret` instructions with e9patch to maintain a simple shadow stack.
+This code instruments `call` and `ret` instructions with e9patch to maintain a simple shadow stack.

 ## Files
 - `part2.c`: trampoline with push/verify callbacks and basic reporting to `output.txt`.
 - `part2.sh`: driver to compile the trampoline and instrument a target binary.

 ## Usage